kairo-18/go8-nptc-laravel/README.md

 ## 🐳 Docker Setup

 > **Note:** Before running this project, you need to stop any other Docker projects using the same ports.
-> I haven't added support for dynamic port selection yet (maybe in the future).
+> I haven't added support for dynamic port selection yet (maybe in the future)...

 ### 1️⃣ Initialize `.env`